DECAfpga/.github/profile/README.md

 ## Hi there 👋

-Search repositories by categories with these keywords: computers, consoles, arcades, others, demistify, deca
+Search repositories by categories with these topic keywords: computers, consoles, arcades, others, demistify, deca

+Have fun 🍿

 <!--